 The second bucket is about the work itself, meaning the assignment and all the contracts and documentation that go along with it.
 These tools track the progress of projects, enable managers to message freelancers about work, and store information about deadlines, brand guidelines, equipment, and any other custom attributes.
 And when the assignment ends, Kalo allows managers to leave feedback and track performance.

 Finally, the third bucket is invoicing and payment.
 An FMS can serve as the source of truth for all invoices to be submitted in various forms and templates.
 Invoices can be built into various approval flows, so once it’s approved, the payment is automatically processed.
-Companies can integrate the FMS with their existing payment system or with Kalo, pay directly using the premium service.
+Companies can integrate the FMS with their existing payment system or directly with Kalo's integrated, native payment solution.

 By tackling these three aspects, Freelance Management Systems help keep productivity humming along.
 One vendor replaces multiple vendors to simplify the process with a platform that is custom-built for the problem.
 By standardizing the process with an FMS, businesses save time and money.
 They also gain efficiency, which opens the door to scale up the freelance program in a sustainable away, and can reduce compliance risks.